anonymousever/password-generator-app/README.md

 ### What I learned

-I had an understanding of main functionality but in a different way that was simpler but not performant.
-The new solution satisfies my mindset about password generator.
-It's not advanced but I think it is way better than my previous solution I had in my mind.
-So I learned an effective solution alongside with very useful tips about JavaScript itself.
+I had an understanding of main functionality but in a different way that was simpler but not efficient for these days.
+If I want to highlight a specific point about the challenge’s solution and what I learned from that, I should talk about config or data folder that acts as a starting point or even a guideline for reminder parts.
+This part of code shaped other parts in an easy and efficient way with minimum actions.
+For me this is an important part that I learned a lot.
+After this specific part, I learned how to deal with password strength and how to understand that as a tricky part.
+And in the last part, learning very useful tips about vanilla javascript itself and reviewing them is very helpful.

 ## Acknowledgments